 Yakima is a familiar name in our world as they’ve made bike racks for decades.
-Recently, Yakima has been working hard to expand their offerings, entering the red-hot roof top tent world.
-The Yakima SkyRise tent represents a more consumer grade tent that places user-friendly operation as a primary goal.
-The SkyRise comes in two sizes: a two person Small tent, and a three person Medium.
+Recently, Yakima has been working hard to expand its offerings, entering the red-hot rooftop tent world.
+The Yakima SkyRise tent represents a more consumer-grade tent that places user-friendly operation as a primary goal.
+The SkyRise comes in two sizes: a two-person Small tent, and a three-person Medium.
 The small measures 84”x48” (95 pounds) and the medium comes in at 96”x56” (115 pounds).
 We opted for the medium so that we had some extra space for our gear inside the tent.

-Construction: Coming in at just 115 pounds, the Medium SkyRise is one of the lightest three person RTTs on the market.
-The light weight makes a massive difference when you have to lift it onto the roof of a van, SUV or even truck bed rack.
-With two people, you can comfortably lift this tent on and off a vehicle on a matter of minutes.
-A 2.5-inch thick mold resistant foam cushion goes end to end in the tent, and has a removable, washable cover.
+Construction: Coming in at just 115 pounds, the Medium Yakima SkyRise is one of the lightest three-person RTTs on the market.
+The lightweight makes a massive difference when you have to lift it onto the roof of a van, SUV or even truck bed rack.
+With two people, you can comfortably lift this tent on and off a vehicle in a matter of minutes.
+A 2.5-inch thick mold resistant foam cushion goes end to end in the tent and has a removable, washable cover.

 When folded on the roof of the vehicle, the tent is protected by a thick, durable cover.
-Yakima’s cover design relies on velcro strips around the edges of the cover, zippers on each corner, and snap straps to secure and tighten the cover.
-It sounds complex, but it’s probably one of the easiest tent covers to use, and makes putting the tent away much faster than covers like the one on the ARB tent system.
-Thanks to the redundant attachment methods, you also decrease your changes of losing the tent cover on the highway after forgetting to secure a section of it.
+The Yakima SkyRise’s cover design relies on velcro strips around the edges of the cover, zippers on each corner, and snap straps to secure and tighten the cover.
+It sounds complex, but it’s probably one of the easiest tent covers to use and makes putting the tent away much faster than covers like the one on the ARB tent system.
+Thanks to the redundant attachment methods, you also decrease your chances of losing the tent cover on the highway after forgetting to secure a section of it.

 Assembly: Yakima provides detailed, printed instructions with the tent and includes all the tools needed to make the installation happen.
 Even for someone with limited mechanical experience or access to tools, the process is really simple.
 If the instructions leave any questions, Yakima has a detailed instructional video here.
 Don’t be shy, I watched it just to make sure I wasn’t making a mistake, which is easy when you’re mounting the tracks with the tent upside down.